-- "Dismount" is defined as the movement of a top person from a stunt and/or pyramid to a cradle position or to the performing surface. - 1.
-Single leg extended stunts (liberty, heelstretch, arabesque, scorpion, etc.) are only allowed up to 1⁄4 twist. - 2.
-Up to 11⁄2 twist is allowed from a single leg prep level stunt and/or from a platform position. - 3.
-Up to 11⁄4 twists are allowed from any two leg stunts.
+"Dismount" is defined as the movement of a top person from a stunt and/or pyramid to a cradle or to the performing surface.

+- 1. Single leg extended stunts (liberty, heelstretch, arabesque, scorpion, etc.) are only allowed up to 1⁄4 twist. - 2.
+Up to 11⁄4 twist is allowed from a single leg prep level stunt. - 3.
+Up to 11/4 twists are allowed from any two leg stunts.